-\Some honors courses may satisfy Breath or A-t-C requirements.
+Some honors colloquia may satisfy Breath or A-t-C requirements.
 Please contact the director of General Education for approval before taking the honors course as a Breadth or A-t-C course.

-OFFICE OF RECORDS & REGISTRATION

-ACADEMIC REGULATIONS AND POLICIES
+OFFICE OF RECORDS & REGISTRATION ACADEMIC REGULATIONS AND POLICIES